 Withdrawing cash from a foreign ATM using your credit card can result in wildly exorbitant fees that nobody should ever have to pay.
 Make sure to bring along a debit card—also call your bank in advance and provide them with a travel notice—so that you’ll have access to cash.
 If you have more than one debit card, then the best choice is to pick the one which has the lowest ATM fees.
 The best scenario, if you travel frequently, is to choose a bank which will reimburse your ATM fees, since these can add up quickly when traveling abroad.

 4. Consider Raising your ATM Withdrawal Limit

 If the debit card you’re packing has sizable ATM fees, then consider calling your bank to raise your ATM limit.
-This will allow you to withdraw from the ATM fewer times, reducing the amount of fees you’ll have to pay.
-However, depending on the safety on the region where you’re traveling, you should be wary of walking around with too much cash in your wallet.
+This will allow you to withdraw from the ATM fewer times, reducing a number of fees you’ll have to pay.
+However, depending on the safety in the region where you’re traveling, you should be wary of walking around with too much cash in your wallet.